docstream/auto-ent/README.md

-Another (m4)DSL to rule them all
+Another (m4) DSL to rule them all
 =================================

-*Work in prog*
+_Work in progress_

-Usefull tool when making code that must interact via XML
+Tool that generates code to stdout.
+XML serializable features are annotated into output code.
+..And optional ORM-stuff for the go output.

 Depends on gnu{make,m4,sed}

 Supports [for now] :

-* SQL (soon)
 * Go (orm|xml)
 * Java (JAXB)
+* SQL (soon)

 Manual
 =======